TOURNAMENT ADMINISTRATION AND CONDUCT

 - Full sized golf carts may not be offered to spectators due to insurance considerations.

 - Players are encouraged to communicate with the AGA in advance of an event if they are aware of a spectator (usually a family member) intending to watch the player, and contact the AGA no later than five business days before the event to discuss available options for mobility impaired spectators.
-Available options may vary from site to site and the option requested by the spectator may not necessarily be one of the recommended or available options offered at the site (such as a full-sized golf cart or driving the individual from hole to hole to watch a particular player or group
+Available options may vary from site to site and the option requested by the spectator may not necessarily be one of the recommended or available options offered at the site (such as a full-sized golf cart or driving the individual from hole to hole to watch a specific player or group

 - The Device, whether brought by the spectator or provided on the course, must be operated in a manner that does not compromise the safety of the user, other attendees, spectators, players, caddies, or course officials or damage the golf course.